harryseo1992/Pycharm-For-Dummies/docs/configuration.md

     ![Creating-new-project-4](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/10.create_new_project.png?raw=true "Creating new project 4")

-    After you create a new project, you will see a window like a figure below.
+    After you create a new project, you will see a window like the figure below.

     ![Creating-py-file-1](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/11.first_window_after_creating_project.png?raw=true "Createing py file 1")

 Fantastic!
-You successfully created a new project in your PyChram!
+You successfully created a new project in your PyCharm!

 Next, let's create a **.py** file in your project.

 ## Create **.py** File into the Project
+You will be able to create a **.py** file after completing the following steps.

 1. Right-click the project directory, hover on **New** and click **Python File** sequentially.

     ![Creating-py-file-2](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/12.create_new_python_file.png?raw=true "Createing py file 2")